cdapio/cdap/cdap-docs/introduction/source/index.rst

 Installation
 ============
-- Download and install CDAP to run in standalone mode on a laptop
+- Download and install CDAP to run in local sandbox mode on a laptop
 - Startup CDAP
 - Startup CDAP Command Line Interface